 Practicum Placement and Preceptor Selection

-HSM students will complete two practicum courses towards the end of the HSM program of study.
+MSN in Healthcare Leadership students will complete two practicum courses towards the end of the MSN in Healthcare Leadership program of study.
 The following will discuss some information about the courses and detail the student’s responsibility for selecting a practicum location and preceptor for each course.
-It is important for each student to begin planning for the two practicum courses soon after enrollment in the HSM program in order to be best prepared.
+It is important for each student to begin planning for the two practicum courses soon after enrollment in the MSN in Healthcare Leadership program in order to be best prepared.

 A: We have learned that the student generally is in the best position to identify people and sites that may be conducive for a practicum experience.
 Many times, students choose to complete their practicum in their workplace and know one or more people who qualify as preceptors.
 It is our intent to have the student shape the practicum that best fits your situation.